Watch for new links weekly for a spiritual approach to meeting life's challenges.

 Click on the links below to view some recent healing perspectives.

-This contributor was freed from panic attacks, as well as an addiction to the drug she was taking to manage them, as she learned more about how God knows her.
+This contributor was freed from panic attacks, as well as an addiction to the tranquilizer she was taking, as she learned more about how God knows her.

 About the Healing Perspectives